 *Note: Post-Weight Loss Plastic Surgery Not Generally Covered by Medicare

-It is also important to note that Medicare currently does not cover any body lifts or skin and tissue removal procedures unless there is a clear indication that your health is in jeopardy.
+It is also important to note that Medicare currently does not cover anybody’s body lifts or skin removal procedures unless there is a clear indication that your health is in jeopardy.
 These are considered cosmetic procedures and optional for weight loss patients.
 Often patients that cannot afford body lifts turn to medical tourism, which offers the same results for a more affordable price.

 Do I Qualify for Bariatric Surgery with Medicare?